simplilearn-devops/devops-lesson-7/lab-7.1/README.md

 Select _Add Jars_.
 Open the _Mocking_ folder and then open the _lib_ folder.
 You shpuld see 4 jar files.
 Select them all and hit _OK_.
+If the lib folder isn’t visible it means that Eclipse has automatically loaded the jar files and nothing needs to be done.

 Hit _OK_ the project errors should disappear.

-Open up the soure and test folders and the devops packages.
+Open up the source and test folders and the devops packages.
 Double click on LoginController.java and LoginControlerTests.java.
 Editor windows will open.

 ### Step 6